nubank/ghas-jira-integration/README.md

 #### Using this Action to synchronize secret scanning alerts
-This integration supports both default and generic secret scanning alerts.
 Secret scanning alerts can only be queried with the API in private repositories.
 For public repositories, there will just be an empty results list.
 You'll need to pass in a PAT via `github_token` that has admin rights to access secret scanning alerts.
 Ensure the PAT has the `security_events` scope:

-**Note**: To include generic secrets in your Jira integration, make sure that "Generic secret detection" is enabled in your repository's Security settings under "Code security and analysis".
 ```
         with:
           jira_url: '<INSERT JIRA SERVER URL>'